-Part D

-CHI generally supports CMS' work to provide clarity on Medicare Part D plan sponsor requirements but remains concerned that CMS is not enabling the maximum potential of digitally-enabled pharmacies that provide convenient and efficient home delivery that Americans across the country expect.
+Part D: CHI generally supports CMS' work to provide clarity on Medicare Part D plan sponsor requirements but remains concerned that CMS is not enabling the maximum potential of digitally-enabled pharmacies that provide convenient and efficient home delivery that Americans across the country expect.
 CMS should take clear steps to support digitally-enabled pharmacies by avoiding applying the same requirements to each pharmacy type, as the previous Administration proposed, which will hold back digitally-driven efficiencies from countless beneficiaries without benefit to them.

 The agency should further support adoption of digital forward technologies through modernizing Medicare Part D's convenient access standards to reflect the current state of pharmacy access.
-New policies should support beneficiary choice and convenience by removing the distance-based geographic constraints and enable plans to meet such standards through non-Pharmacy Benefit Manager-owned mail-order pharmacies.
+New policies should support beneficiary choice and convenience by removing the distance-based geographic constraints and enable plans to meet such standards through non-PBM-owned mailorder pharmacies.

-In alignment with ASTP, CMS should advance policy that allows pharmacies to directly surface real-time pharmacy benefit information for Medicare Part D beneficiaries at the point of sale, supporting choice, convenience and affordability.
+CMS should advance policy that allows pharmacies to directly surface real-time pharmacy benefit information for Medicare Part D beneficiaries at the point of sale, supporting choice, convenience and affordability.